Prolux1/MinecraftMarvelMod/README.md

 ---

 Stay tuned for more updates as we expand the Marvel Universe in Minecraft!
 Together, let’s create the ultimate superhero experience in the world of blocks.

+Transform images to black and white : https://blackandwhite.imageonline.co/

+Change a specific color of an image to another color : https://www1.lunapic.com/editor/?action=replace-color